Custom Sword Maker is a skilled, all-around craftsman (blacksmith, woodworker, leatherworker) who makes swords and other types of weapons.

 Index of Japanese Swordsmiths A-M by Markus Sesko

-This book is basically a list of more than 20 000 Japanese swordsmiths, from the kotô (early days) right down to shinsakutô (modern times).
-Every swordsmith in this book is introduced to the reader with picture and name, in which style did he work, how did he sign, and few other important things.
+This book is basically a list of more than 20,000 Japanese swordsmiths, from the kotô (early days) right down to shinsakutô (modern times).
+Every swordsmith in this book is introduced to the reader with a picture and name, in which style did he work, how did he sign, and few other important things.

 And here is the second part of this book.